Xonshiz/comic-dl/ReadMe.md

 This script supports python 3.
 You can run this on python 2 as well, as long as you have all the dependencies installed.

 ## Windows Binary
-It is recommended that windows users use this binary to save both, your head and time from installing all the dependencies.
+It is recommended that Windows users use this binary to save both, your head and time from installing all the dependencies.

 You need to download and install [Node.js](https://nodejs.org/en/) and make sure it is in your Windows path (watch out for the tick box during install).

 If you already have it, then you can download this binary and start using the script right off the bat :
 * `Binary (x86)` : [Click Here](https://github.com/Xonshiz/comic-dl/releases/latest)

-**`NOTE:`** This is a `COMMAND LINE TOOL` and will `NOT` work when you double click it.
+**`NOTE:`** This is a `COMMAND LINE TOOL` and will `NOT` work when you double-click it.
 So, download this `.exe` file and put it in some folder (Not in windows or some other restricted folder) and then hold down `SHIFT KEY` and right click anywhere on the screen and select "`Open Command Window here`".
 It'll open a CMD window for you.
 Now, you need to execute it and pass arguments to it like:

 ```
 comic_dl.exe -i "https://readcomicsonline.ru/comic/irredeemable-omnibus-2012"